omkarcloud/google-maps-scraper/README.md

 While our Google Maps Scraper provides unlimited places with 40+ data points, you may optionally want to use our Website Contact Scraper Addon to get LinkedIn, Facebook, Twitter, and other contact information for the results.

-This can help you reach out to business owners more effectively.
+These details help you reach out to business owners more effectively.

 The data quality is excellent.
 Kindly follow these steps to use the Website Contact Scraper Addon: